Louth county football team: Rivalry with Meath

-2010 Leinster Football Final
+2010 Leinster SFC final

-On 11 July 2010, Louth reached the Leinster Senior Football Championship Final where they took on neighbours Meath.
+On 11 July 2010, Louth returned to the Leinster SFC final, where they took on neighbours Meath.
 Meath won what was a highly controversial match.
-Deep into injury time in the 74th minute of the match, the referee awarded a highly contentious goal to Meath.
-He did so after a brief consultation with only one of the match umpires, although television coverage of the game showed that the ball had been carried over the line by Meath player Joe Sherdian.
-Prior to the referee's decision, Meath were trailing Louth by one point.
-The referee blew his whistle shortly afterwards.
+Deep into injury time in the 74th minute, referee Martin Sludden awarded a highly contentious goal to Meath.
+He did so after a brief consultation with one of the match umpires, although television coverage of the game showed that the ball had been carried over the line by Meath player Joe Sheridan.
+Prior to Sludden's decision, Meath were trailing Louth by one point.
+He blew his whistle for full-time shortly afterwards.
 The "goal" proved to be the decisive score.

-Irate Louth fans stormed the pitch and commenced a process of chasing and physically assaulting the referee, who had to be led away by a Garda escort in scenes broadcast to a live television audience.
+Irate Louth fans stormed the pitch and began chasing and physically assaulting the referee, who had to be led away by a Garda escort in scenes broadcast to a live television audience.
 Other scenes of violence saw bottles being hurled from a stand, one striking a steward who fell to the ground and Meath substitute Mark Ward was hit by a Louth fan.

-The situation led to much media debate in the days that followed, the violence was condemned and there were many calls in the national media for the game to be replayed (including from former Meath players Trevor Giles and Bernard Flynn).
+The situation led to much media debate in the days that followed.
+The violence was condemned and there were calls in the national media for the game to be replayed, including from former Meath players Trevor Giles and Bernard Flynn.
 GAA President Christy Cooney said the events were a "watershed" and one where the "circumstances were bizarre.
 I have never seen circumstances like it as long as I have been a member of this Association".
-He promised life bans for those who assaulted the referee.
+He promised life bans for those who had assaulted the referee.

+Numerous TV replays showed that Sheridan's goal was indisputably a technical foul with regard to the Playing Rules of Gaelic football.
 The day after the match the GAA released a statement confirming that Sludden admitted he had made an error.
 The GAA also stated that the rules left it powerless to offer a replay and that this would be decided by Meath.
-Following a Meath County Board meeting it emerged that, in his match report, the referee had originally blown for a penalty for Meath but when the ball ended up in the net he decided to award the "goal" instead.
+Following a Meath County Board meeting it emerged that, in his match report, the referee had originally blown for a penalty for Meath but when the ball ended up in the net he decided to award a goal instead.
 The county board decided not to offer a replay and judged that that would be "the end of the matter".
-This decision was met in some quarters with mixed feelings and commented upon in one national newspaper, the Evening Herald, by three times All-Ireland winning manager Mickey Harte who said the Meath county board was even more culpable because their officers had time to form a considered opinion.
-In the statement, the Louth County Board spoke of the enormous sense of injustice which was being felt in Louth GAA.
-They also questioned the referee's official report saying it was contrary to Playing Rules where he indicated in his report that he blew the whistle for a penalty, but then changed his mind and awarded a goal instead.
-The referee also wrote that "he made a terrible mistake".
+This decision was met in some quarters with mixed feelings and commented upon in the Evening Herald by three-time All-Ireland winning manager Mickey Harte, who said that the Meath county board was even more culpable because their officers had time to form a considered opinion.
+Harte would later go on to become the Louth manager from 2020 to 2023.